pattihis/simple-photo-feed/README.txt

 Of course!
 "Simple Photo Feed" is compatible with any theme and plugin that follows WordPress coding standards.

+= Who can access and use the Plugin? =

+Simple Photo Feed includes configurable access control that allows site administrators to choose which user roles can access and configure the plugin.
+By default, the plugin remains secure and only allows administrators (`manage_options` capability) to access the plugin settings.
+This ensures that sensitive Instagram API credentials and feed configuration remain protected.

 == Screenshots ==

 1. Plugin Settings Page
 2. Shortcode Usage

 == Changelog ==

+= 1.4.3 =
+* Added configurable access control - site administrators can now choose which user roles can access the plugin settings
+* Default remains administrators only for security
+* Added filter hook `spf_required_capability` for developers to customize access control

 = 1.4.2 =
 * Ensure compatibility with WP 6.8